akshayranganath/akshayranganath.github.io/_posts/2022-07-29-Comparing_Animated_Image_Formats.md

 ## MP4

 This is an outlier here.
 MP4 is actually a video format.
 However, any animation can be rendered as a video.
 Video formats offer much higher compression because they can compare individual frames and record just the differences.
-As a best practice, the best advice is to use a `video` tag with `autoplay`, `muted`  and `loop` turned on.
+As a best practice, consider using a `video` tag with `autoplay`, `muted`  and `loop` turned on.
 This will provide the same effect as an animated GIF.

 However, a flip side to it is that many email clients do not support `video` tags.
 So embedding video in such cases may not be feasible.